HOW TO TRACK AND MEASURE SOCIAL MEDIA ON GOOGLE ANALYTICS (GA4) IN 2024

 - Does sharing content on social channels bring new subscriptions or successful “contact us” completed forms?

 Create a custom report to analyse how social influences conversion.

 - Google Analytics defaults to last-touch attribution

 - While other attribution models are available you can’t add segments to them.
 Argh!

-- The best way to pull reports on social influence on conversions and revenue is in CRM!
-You can put source, medium and campaign data in a cookie and use hidden fields on your forms that send to Marketing Automation and/or CRM.
+- The best way to pull reports on social influence on conversions and revenue is in your CRM.
+You can put source, medium and campaign data in a cookie and use hidden fields on your forms that are sent to Marketing Automation and/or CRM.

-NOTE: You must turn on Google Analytics Default Social Users segment and the Social Link Clickers segment.
+Last tip: You must turn on the GA4 default social users segment and the Social link clickers segment.

-HOW TO TRACK AND MEASURE SOCIAL MEDIA ON GOOGLE ANALYTICS
+HOW TO TRACK AND MEASURE SOCIAL MEDIA ON GA4 IN 2024